 Time In The Market

 The fact that a large chunk of Phyllis Stone’s estate was comprised of Exxon Mobil stock provides an interesting case study.
 When Mobil merged with Exxon, the stock price was roughly $35 or so.
 Stone was described as possessing “tens of thousands” of shares of the stock when she died.
 It looks like she reinvested most of her dividend income along the way too.

-Using that information, plus a little guesswork, it seems likely that by the late-1990s her Exxon Mobil pot was probably worth a couple million dollars.
+Using that information, plus a little guesswork, it seems likely that her Exxon Mobil pot was probably worth a couple million dollars by the late-1990s.
 Between that point and when she passed away, Exxon’s stock price increased from $35 to around $85, or more than double.
 Great, but the kicker is that Phyllis Stone was already around 77 years old at the time of the merger.
 The fact that she managed to live another fourteen years was, ultimately, worth millions of dollars to her.
 If she had passed away in her late-70s, we may never have heard her story.
 (That said her estate would still have been a worth a few million dollars, which is still very impressive!).

 The dividend income situation is equally extraordinary.
 Exxon was paying quarterly dividends worth around 21¢ per share in 1999 (after adjusting for subsequent stock splits).
 Given the size of Stone’s stake at the time, it is likely that the company was cutting her a check for over $12,000 every single quarter.
 That is the equivalent around $18,500 in quarterly income today after adjusting for inflation.

 In addition, Stone was writing her own growth by reinvesting dividends at a rate of around 2.5% per year on average.
 Or put another way, Stone was compounding her Exxon income stream at a double-digit annual clip.
 Just to reiterate, that was around $12,000 in starting income every three months growing at circa 10.5% per year.